WebexCC-SA/TroubleshootingSummit/docs/main/AI_Lab_Scripted_Mission5.md

 3. Add **Custom Event** and configure it with the following: </br>
 Event Name: ***order_details***<span class="copy-static" title="Click to copy!" data-copy-text="order_details"><span class="copy"></span></span></br>
-Event payload: **{"ordernumber":"${entity.order_number}"}**.</br>
+Event payload: **{"ordernumber":"${entity.order_number}"}**</br>
 **Save** the updated response.
     ![Profiles](../graphics/Lab1_AI_Agent/6.39.gif)

-4. Save and Publish your changes.
+4. Publish your changes.
     ![Profiles](../graphics/Lab1_AI_Agent/6.54.gif)

-4. Understanding why we need to use a Custom Event for fulfillment: The API call to retrieve the order status can be made from the Voice Flow.
-By using a Custom Event, we send the order_number entity that the Scripted Agent collects during the call to retrieve the status.
+4. <span style="color: red;">[Read Only]</span>  Understanding why we need to use a Custom Event for fulfillment: The API call to retrieve the order status can be made from the Voice Flow.
+Currently there is no option to place the API call from the Scripted AI Agent portal.
+By using a Custom Event, we send the order_number entity details that the Scripted Agent collects during the call to retrieve the status.
     ![Profiles](../graphics/Lab1_AI_Agent/6.40.png)